What to Do Immediately After a Car Accident While Pregnant

 A car accident can pose significant risks to both the mother and the unborn child.
 The sudden impact and force of a collision can cause the placenta to separate from the uterine wall, leading to placental abruption.
 This serious condition can deprive the fetus of oxygen and nutrients, potentially resulting in fetal injuries, including brain damage, premature labor, birth complications, miscarriage, or stillbirth.

-Other possible complications include maternal hemorrhaging, uterine rupture, and direct fetal injury.
+Other possible complications include maternal hemorrhage, uterine rupture, and direct fetal injury.
 Seeking immediate medical attention is essential to assess and address any potential risks promptly.

 Why Is a Car Accident While Pregnant So Complex?